Geography BSc (Hons)

 Fees and funding

-Student | Full-time | Part-time |
+Student Full-time Part-time

-If you choose to do a work placement2, you should consider travel and living costs to cover this.
-There is also a tuition fee3 of £1,250 that will cover your academic support throughout your placement year.
+If you choose to study this course with a professional placement2 or study abroad year, you will need to pay a tuition fee3 of £1,250 to cover your academic support throughout your placement year.

-For advice and guidance on tuition fees and student loans visit our Undergraduate Finance page and see The University’s Tuition Fee and Refund Terms and Conditions.
+For advice and guidance on tuition fees and student loans visit our Undergraduate Finance page and see the university’s Tuition Fee and Refund Terms and Conditions.

-We offer a range of International scholarships to students all over the world.
+We offer a range of international scholarships to students all over the world.
 For more information, visit our International Scholarships page.

 Tuition fees cover the cost of your teaching, assessments, facilities and support services.
 There may be additional costs not covered by this fee such as accommodation and living costs, recommended reading books, stationery, printing and re-assessments should you need them.
-Find out what's included in your tuition costs.

 The following are additional costs not included in the tuition fees:

-- Any costs associated with securing, attending or completing a placement (whether in the UK or abroad)
+• any costs associated with securing, attending or completing a placement (whether in the UK or abroad).

 Facilities

-- Geotechnics Laboratory - Contains triaxial cells, direct shear box apparatus, a dimensional compression oedometer, California Bearing Ratio apparatus, soil classification equipment and Marshall test apparatus for asphalt mixes.
+Contains triaxial cells, direct shear box apparatus, a dimensional compression oedometer, California Bearing Ratio apparatus, soil classification equipment and Marshall test apparatus for asphalt mixes.

-- Computer Laboratory - This computer laboratory is equipped with access to ArcGIS for mapping and geographical information systems.
+Equipped with access to ArcGIS for mapping and geographical information systems.
 It is also equipped with Petrel/Eclipse software for oil and gas reservoir simulation and calculation.

 Careers and opportunities

-On successful completion, you will have knowledge of:
+Upon successful completion, you should have knowledge of:

-- The nature, practical value and application of geography and the earth sciences and their concepts, methods and techniques.
+• the nature, practical value and application of geography and the Earth sciences and their concepts, methods and techniques

-- The constitution and character of space, place and landscape.
+• the constitution and character of space, place and landscape

-- Reciprocal relationships between physical and human aspects of environments and landscapes.
+• reciprocal relationships between physical and human aspects of environments and landscapes

-- Patterns, processes and consequences of uneven development, difference and inequality.
+• patterns, processes and consequences of uneven development, difference and inequality

-- Nature, mitigation and management of contemporary environmental problems and hazards.
+• nature, mitigation and management of contemporary environmental problems and hazards.

-- Plan, design and execute a piece of rigorous research or enquiry using appropriate methods and strategies of acquiring, interpreting and analysing information.
+• plan, design and execute a piece of rigorous research or enquiry using appropriate methods and strategies of acquiring, interpreting and analysing information

-- Conduct field and laboratory work together with data collection and associated investigative and analytical skills.
+• conduct field and laboratory work together with data collection and associated investigative and analytical skills

-- Recognise the moral and ethical issues involved in debates and inquiries.
+• recognise the moral and ethical issues involved in debates and inquiries

-- Show awareness of how skills and training can be applied to work of a geographical nature.
+• show awareness of how skills and training can be applied to work of a geographical nature

-- Observe, contextualise and analyse information through field and laboratory studies.
+• observe, contextualise and analyse information through field and laboratory studies.

 Where our graduates work